eduardoboucas/find-types/README.md

 npx find-types <name of your npm module>
 ```

-> Note: If you do not include a module name argument, find=types will look for a package.json file in the current working directory to check for type definition availability
+> If you don't specify a module name, find-types will work with the project in the current working directory, if one exists.

 ## How it works